-Students in Kindergarten, first or second grade arriving to school after 8:50 a.m. are considered tardy and must be signed in at the office before proceeding to class.
-Preschool students are considered tardy if they arrive to school after 9:00 a.m.
+Students in Kindergarten arriving at school after 8:50 a.m. are considered tardy and must be signed in at the office before proceeding to class.
+Preschool students are considered tardy if they arrive at school after 9:00 a.m.
 Please remember that late students will interrupt instruction as they enter the classroom and likely will have missed important directions or an introduction to a concept or skill.
 Constant tardiness could have an adverse effect on your child's education.